takp/stock-price-predictor/report.md

 Here are the training histories graph.

-- Epoch: 100
+- Epoch: 100, hidden_neurons: 50
-  ![Training histroy with epochs 100](images/training-ep-100.png)
+  ![Training histroy with epochs 100](images/training-ep-100.png) (Blue: Training Loss, Orange: Validation Loss)

-- Epoch: 300
+- Epoch: 300, hidden_neurons: 50
-  ![Training histroy with epochs 300](images/training-ep-300.png)
+  ![Training histroy with epochs 300](images/training-ep-300.png) (Blue: Training Loss, Orange: Validation Loss)

 As you can see, the metrics score calculated by MSE (Mean Absolute Error) is going down and converge.
+So I think it's good choice to train the model with epoch: 300.

 ## IV.
 Results

 ### Model Evaluation and Validation

-#### Training with epochs: 100
+#### Training with epochs: 100, hidden_neurons: 50

 ```python
 Completed Prediction.